ryan-mooore/topomc/README.md

 # Oricraft

+(images/example.png)

-Oricraft is a python project that will eventually be able to reproduce an orienteering map from a section of a minecraft world.
-For now all this program does is converts a minecraft chunk into contour data.
+Oricraft is a python project that converts minecraft chunks into a topographical (contour) map.

 ## How it Works